okeeffed/developer-notes/manual/Go/Go-Dev-Guide.md

 How can we tell the difference between whether we are creating a `executable` or `reuseable` type of package?
 It actually depends on whether you use the name `package main`.
 If you ran `go build` and you did not use `package main`, it will not spit out an executable file.

-Any executable package also needs a func called main.
+Any executable package also needs a func called `main`.